webarch-coop/ansible-role-postgresql/README.md

 This role can be included using the tasks from the [tasks/pgpass_read.yml](tasks/pgpass_read.yml) file in order to read a users password.

+## Requirements

+This role requires [JC](https://github.com/kellyjonbrazil/jc) version [1.22.3](https://github.com/kellyjonbrazil/jc/releases/tag/v1.22.3) to be installed on the Ansible controller as the [PostgreSQL password file parser](https://kellyjonbrazil.github.io/jc/docs/parsers/pgpass) is used to read passwords from `/var/lib/postgresql/.pgpass`.

 ## Defaults

 See the [defaults/main.yml](defaults/main.yml) file and the [meta/argument_specs.yml](meta/argument_specs.yml) file.